Central H-spaces and banded types: Examples and non-examples

 \subsection{The H-space of \texorpdfstring{\(G\)}{G}-torsors}

 Given a group \(G\), we construct the type \(TG\) of \(G\)-torsors and show that it is a \(\EM{G}{1}\).
 Specifically, a pointed type $X$ \define{is a $\EM{G}{1}$} if it is connected and comes equipped with a pointed equivalence $\Omega X \simeq_* G$ which sends composition of loops to multiplication in $G$.
 (We always point $\Omega X$ at $\refl$.)
+Another account of this fact may be found in~\cite[Section~5.5]{SymmetryBook}.

 When \(G\) is abelian, we can tensor \(G\)-torsors to obtain an H-space structure on \(TG\) which is analogous to the tensor product of bands of \cref{thm:BAutpl-H-space}.
 These constructions are all classical and we therefore omit some details.